There’s a shift taking place in our culture, and the church isn’t immune to it.

 Allow me to frame the dilemma differently.
 If all we celebrate is the breakthrough, then how does the faithfulness of the one waiting for the breakthrough get celebrated?
 The man or the woman who is in the middle of the longest, darkest, and most painful chapter of his or her life, but is still trusting, still serving, still hoping, still waiting – how do we create metrics that celebrate that person?

-If all we celebrate is the harvest, how do we keep ourselves from missing the value of the one who sows in tears, but – and don’t miss the weight of these simple words – still sows?
+If all we celebrate is the breakthrough, then how does the faithfulness of the one waiting for the breakthrough get celebrated?
+Share on XIf all we celebrate is the harvest, how do we keep ourselves from missing the value of the one who sows in tears, but – and don’t miss the weight of these simple words – still sows?

 “Those who sow in tears shall harvest with joyful shouting.
 One who goes here and there weeping, carrying his bag of seed, shall indeed come again with a shout of joy, bringing his sheaves with him.”
-(Psalms‬ ‭126:5-6‬ ‭NASB)
+(Psalms 126:5-6 NASB)

 Faithfulness matters.
 Obedience matters.
 Commitment matters.
 The uncompromising and unyielding commitment to “bear one another’s burdens” because we know that doing so “fulfills the law of Christ” matters (see Galatians 6:2).
 Sowing in tears together matters.